bsygo/bimanual_handover/README.md

 - train.py: script gets called through the train.launch file.
 - launch\_handover.py: script needs to be called once the handover pipeline is ready after a call of full.launch.
 It allows to start the handover of one object.
 - select\_random\_object.py: script just prints a random generated list of objects used for training.
+- dummy\_action\_server.py: start a dummy action server for the "/hand/rh\_trajectory\_controller/follow\_joint\_trajectory" action server, that does nothing, to test the threshold and model closers without the real robot.
+- dummy\_publisher.py: publish dummy msgs for "/hand/joint\_states", "/ft/l\_gripper\_motor", and "/hand/rh/tactile", that contain no information, to test the threshold and model closers, as well as the grasp tester, without a real robot.
 In the visualizers subfolder exist additional scripts for visualizing data for the thesis:
 - plot\_actions.py: plot recorded network outputs, loaded from .json files.
 The filenames need to be specified manually in the script as the variable "filenames".
 The current setting produces all action plots of the thesis, if the action files are in the "actions" subfolder under the "data" folder.
 - plot\_cost\_function.py: produces a plot of the cost function used in the thesis.
 - plot\_training\_data.py: produces plots of the training data for every model.
 Currently, it produces all plots for the trained models with the side grasp during the hyperparameter optimization.
 To plot the values for the top grasp, use the commented part under the "plot\_reward" function.
 For this to work, the data has to be available in the "plots" subfolder fo the "data" folder.
 - visualize\_workspace.py: allows to plot a workspace analysis in different ways.
 Refer to the workspace analysis section for further details.

 When using the full data version of this repository, it also contains an additional logs folder, which contains the tensorboard log data of all training attemps.
-Load them using `tensorboard ..logdir logs` while in the bimanual\_handover directory.
+Load them using `tensorboard --logdir logs` while in the bimanual\_handover directory.

 Other files are only necessary to build the workspace.